marcoleino/eyeDoPy/README.md

-# eyeDo: an Android Application for the Visually Impaired that use LytNet Neural Network to recognize Pedestrian Traffic Light
+# eyeDo: an Android App for the Visually Impaired that uses a Neural Network to recognize Pedestrian Traffic Light in real-time

-The implementation of the CNN done is explained in this paper: https://arxiv.org/abs/1907.09706.
-The project on which we have based is ImVisible: https://github.com/samuelyu2002/ImVisible
+The dataset and model we used for our project is based on the ones used for the project "ImVisible", explained at this link: https://arxiv.org/abs/1907.09706.

 ## Introduction
-In this project we train a neural network called LytNet, then we convert the model from Pytorch to TorchScript and develop an Android App that use it to recognize pedestrian traffic light.
-The following image rappresent the approach followed and the related path options.
+In this project we trained a model called LytNet, then we converted the model from Pytorch to TorchScript and developed an Android App that uses it to recognize the state of pedestrian traffic lights.
+The following image represents the approach we followed and the related path options.

 ![](path.png)

-To train and test the CNN we have used Pedestrian-Traffic-Lights (PTL) that is a high-quality image dataset of street intersections, created for the detection of pedestrian traffic lights and zebra crossings.
-Images have variation in weather, position and orientation in relation to the traffic light and zebra crossing, and size and type of intersection.
-To download the dataset visit ImVisible project (link above).
+To train and test the LytNet we have used "Pedestrian-Traffic-Lights (PTL)", which is a high-quality image dataset of street intersections, created for this problem of image classification.
+Images have variations in weather, position and orientation in relation to the traffic light.
+To download the dataset you can visit the ImVisible project (link above).

 ## Training